The electricity usage of an oven depends on how much power does it use.

 The power consumption of your oven should be described on the specification’s manual.

 Alternatively, if you are considering to buy a new oven, the wattage can be found on the internet by browser search.
 Just browse for the oven model followed by ‘wattage’ or ‘ power consumption’.

 Once you know the power consumption, the calculator below can be used to estimate the power consumption and the electricity cost of an oven over a period of time.

 You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.

-> You use it 2 hours per day for 100 days per year
+> If you use it 2 hours per day for 100 days per year

-> You are paying 0,217 euro (or dollars or pounds) per every kWh you consume
+> If you are paying 0,217 euro (or dollars or pounds) per every kWh you consume

 You will be paying around 130 euro (or dollars, or pounds, or…) per year in electricity costs.

-Still, if you want to know the exact electricity usage of an electric fan, your best option is to use a plug in power meter to measure the electricity consumption.
+If you want to know the exact electricity usage of an oven, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

 Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.